 The catalog file is an index for file archives.
 It contains the list of included files and is used to speed up search operations.

 The manifest contains a list of all backed up files, and their sizes and checksums.
 It is used to verify the consistency of a backup.

-Namespaces allow for the reuse of a single chunk store deduplication domain for multiple sources, while avoiding naming conflicts and getting more fine-grained access control.
+Namespaces allow for the reuse of a single chunk store deduplication domain for multiple sources, while avoiding naming conflicts and enabling more fine-grained access control.

-Essentially they're implemented as simple directory structure and need no separate configuration.
+Essentially, they're implemented as a simple directory structure and don't require separate configuration.

 The backup server groups backups by type, where type is one of: